Burial Services

 Enquiries

-All enquiries, in the first instance, should be made to Sarah Jones (Cemeteries Officer) at the Town Council offices – see contact details.
+All enquiries should be made to the Cemetery Manager at the Town Council offices – see contact details.